LLM2Vec-Gen: Generative Embeddings from Large Language Models: Experiments

 \subsection{Embedding safety and reasoning results}

 Next, we evaluate on AdvBench-IR and BRIGHT to test whether LLM capabilities are transferred into the embedding space.
 Results are shown in \Cref{tab:safety_reasoning_combined}.

 \textbf{\ours{} makes embedding models safer.} Results on AdvBench-IR for models from the Qwen-3 family are shown in the third column of \Cref{tab:safety_reasoning_combined}.
 Across all model sizes, \ours{} consistently achieves lower (safer) retrieval scores than the teacher models.
 For example, \ours{}-Qwen-3-1.7B reduces the unsafe retrieval score from 46.7 to 36.2 (22.6\% reduction) compared to LLM2Vec-Qwen-3-1.7B.
 This follows directly from our output-centric method: \ours{} encodes the LLM's refusal (e.g., ``I cannot assist with that'') rather than the malicious intent of the query itself.
+Appendix~\ref{app:refusal-diversity} further confirms that these refusal embeddings remain query-specific rather than collapsing into a single generic representation.

 \textbf{\ours{} transfers LLM reasoning abilities to embedding tasks.} Results on BRIGHT are shown in \Cref{tab:safety_reasoning_combined}. \ours{} consistently outperforms its LLM2Vec teacher across \emph{all} model sizes, with improvements ranging from 7.7\% (0.6B) to 35.6\% (8B).
 This scaling behavior confirms that as the underlying LLM's reasoning capabilities grow, \ours{} effectively transfers them into the embedding space.
 Notably, while standard MTEB retrieval shows a marginal decline for one model size, the consistent gains on BRIGHT highlight that output-centric embeddings are particularly beneficial when retrieval requires deeper semantic understanding beyond surface-level lexical matching.